 In 2020 work started to put together a team, prepare plans and submit a planning application.
 In August the foundation hole was cleared of the Martock Weighbridge and other items and an area was cleared for a batch concrete-mixer.
 Weekly working parties have started and have been used to find the stone in the bramble covered piles and sort the stone onto pallets according to size.
 The tree surgeon removed some trees from what will become the station forecourt either side of Christmas and the area is being built up to platform height using the spoil left for that purpose when the main demonstration line was extended.

-A planning application submitted in early January 2021 was approved on 30 April and the foundation slab has been designed.
-Materials are being ordered for the foundations.
+Planning permission was granted on 30 April 2021, the foundation slab has been designed and we have taken delivery of the steel re-inforcing materials.
 Much effort has been expended on sorting and removing items not required for the Station Building from the build area to centre sidings, for storage or eventual disposal, as appropriate, this work being completed in June 2021.
-In accordance with the planning permission we must now erect a tree-protection barrier and submit a design for waste water processing before we can start work on the building itself.
+In accordance with the planning permission we have erected a tree-protection barrier and submitted a design for waste water processing.